Josef Bican: Life after retirement

 Tongeren hired him as a coach in 1968, where he had some success taking them from Division 4 to Division 2.
 Around this time, Pelé was getting ready for his 1000th goal and many journalists were searching for another player who had scored a thousand goals.
-Former Austrian player Franz "Bimbo" Binder suggested Bican, who he claimed to have scored over 5000 goals in all competitions.
-When reporters asked Bican why he had not sought more attention for his goalscoring feats, he simply said, "who'd have believed me if I said I'd scored five times as many goals as Pelé?".
-However, statistics of his career were not kept properly and only counting goals in official matches, Bican scored at least 950 goals and 1813 including friendlies.
+Former Austrian player Franz "Bimbo" Binder suggested Bican, who he claimed to have scored over 5,000 goals in all competitions.
+When reporters asked Bican why he had not sought more attention for his goalscoring feats, he simply said, "who'd have believed me if I said I'd scored five times as many goals as Pelé?"
+Statistics of his career were not kept properly; only counting goals in official matches, Bican scored at least 950 goals and 1813 including friendlies.

 Bican's goal-scoring feats are often forgotten because he did not make a big fuss about it in the media.
-His record is often overshadowed by Pelé's 1200 plus goal record, including goals in unofficial matches.
-But shortly before his death in 2001, IFFHS based on RSSSF statistics declared Bican with 643 league goals, the most prolific scorer of the 20th century.
+His record is often overshadowed by Pelé's 1,200 plus goal record, including goals in unofficial matches.
+Shortly before his death in 2001, the IFFHS (based on RSSSF statistics) declared Bican with 643 league goals, the most prolific scorer of the 20th century.
 This was judged by the number of times a player had been top scorer in his top-tier domestic league.
 Bican managed this feat 12 times, more than any other player in football history, a record that still stands.

 In the 1990s, Bican spoke to Czech TV about the difficulty of scoring during his era: "When I talk to young reporters, they always say, 'Mr Bican, scoring was easier back in your day.'
 But I ask them, 'How come?
 Look, are there opportunities today?'
 And they tell me, 'Of course there are, many of them'.
 And I say, 'There you go.
 If there weren't opportunities, it would be difficult.
 But if there are, scoring is the same as it was a hundred years ago, and will be the same in a hundred years' time, too.
 It will always be the same."
 Bican further stated: "Everybody would agree that a chance should be a goal.
 If I got five chances, I scored five goals – if I got seven then it was seven."

-"Bican was incredibly unlucky at the height of his career.
+Sports historian Radovan Jelinek said about him: "Bican was incredibly unlucky at the height of his career.
 There was no World Cup in 1942 or 1946 because of the war.
 If the 1942 edition had taken place, for example, he would surely have become more widely known.
-Perhaps he might even have been as famous as Pele", Radovan Jelinek, sports historian said about him.
+Perhaps he might even have been as famous as Pele."

 Death

 After suffering from heart problems for several months, Bican died in Prague on 12 December 2001 at the age of 88, and was buried in Vyšehrad cemetery.
 On 25 September 2013, which would have been Bican's 100th birthday, Slavia Prague commemorated him by wearing shirts that featured a replica of his signature on them.